Vibrant Latino Festivals: Food, Dance & Culture

 The Flavor of Latino Celebrations

-The magic of Latino celebrations is in their variety.
-From the colorful streets of Mexico to the lively parades in Brazil, each festival brings its own .
+The magic of Latino celebrations is in their .
+From the colorful streets of Mexico to the lively parades in Brazil, each festival brings its own unique flair.
 This variety reflects the diverse ethnic groups and ancestries across Latin America.
-The population includes mestizos (a mix of Amerindians and Europeans), mulattoes (a mix of African and European ancestry), and tri-racial groups known as pardos (a blend of Amerindian, European, and African heritage) (Wikipedia).
+The population includes mestizos (a mix of Amerindians and Europeans), mulattoes (a mix of and European ancestry), and tri-racial groups known as pardos (a blend of Amerindian, European, and African heritage) (Wikipedia).

 Every festival has its own taste, quite literally.
 Whether it’s the spicy chiles of Mexico or the savory empanadas of Argentina, food is always front and center.
 Music and dance also steal the show, with genres ranging from mariachi to samba, ensuring there’s something for everyone.
 To get a taste of these diverse celebrations, explore our section on festivals in Latin America.